 Other aspects of the export name

 A few sources also mention that beer marked as export is marked as such as it’s higher quality than the local variety.
 This seems more of a marketing ploy than anything.
 After all, why not sell the good stuff to the locals?

-Export, though, sounds exotic and interesting to people buying expensive imported beers, especially European lagers that are popular all around the world.
-The term “export” has become synonymous with something a little bit fancier than local beers.
+Export, though, sounds exotic and interesting to people buying expensive importe[get_bloginfo]url[/get_bloginfo]/files/beer-thoughts/d beers, especially european lagers that are popular all around the world. the term “export” has become synonymous with something a little bit fancier than local beers.
 And we’ve all been guilty of falling for marketing!